All About Waterjet Cutting

 - Slits: Slitting is a delicate procedure that requires the right kind of cut.
 Whether the slit needs to go in corrugated boxboard, food, paper materials, fiberglass or other products, waterjet cutting is perfect for creating narrow slits.

 - Gaskets: Gaskets play an important role in engines and other mechanical devices, and they often must stand up to pressure and heat while continuing to provide cushion and isolation.
 Waterjet cutting is used on gaskets for marine, automotive and aerospace applications.
-It can cut gaskets made of Teflon, fiberglass, metal, rubber, graphite and other materials.
+It can cut gaskets made of fiberglass, metal, graphite and other materials.

 Come to Laserfab for Waterjet Cutting